-Existing Assessment ent criteria sensitive land use Day Night Additional considerations iana use (7am - 10pm) (10pm - 7am) Open space (passive use) L {Aeq(15hour)} - making them less sensitive to external noise intrusion.
+Existing Assessment criteria sensitive land use Day Night (7am - (10pm - 10pm) 7am) Additional considerations Open space (passive use) L {Aeq(15hour)} 55 - making them less sensitive to externa intrusion.
 Passive recreation is characterised by contemplative activities that generate little noise and where benefits are compromised by external noise intrusion, eg playing chess, reading.
 In determining whether areas are used for active or passive recreation, the type of activity that occurs in that area and its sensitivity to noise intrusion should be established.
 For areas where there may be a mix of passive and active recreation, eg school playgrounds, the more stringent criteria apply.
 Open space may also be used as a buffer zone for more sensitive land uses.
-Child care facilities Sleeping rooms LAeq(1hour) 35 Indoor play areas LAeq(1hour) 40 (internal) Outdoor play areas LAeq(1hour) 55 (external) Multi-purpose spaces, eg shared indoor play/sleeping rooms should meet the lower of the respective criteria.
+Child care facilities Sleeping rooms L {Aeq(1hour)} 35 Indoor play areas L {Aeq(1hour)} 40 (internal) Outdoor play areas L {Aeq(1hour)} 55 (external) Multi-purpose spaces, eg shared indoor play/sleeping rooms should meet the lower of the respective criteria.
 Measurements for sleeping rooms should be taken during designated sleeping times for the facility, or if these are not known, during the highest hourly traffic noise level during the opening hours of the facility.
 Aged care facilities - - Residential land use noise assessment criteria should be applied to these facilities.